Python-GIS-book/site/source/back-matter/md/glossary.md

   A lightweight markup language used to convert plain text input to rich-formatted output.
   Markdown can, for example, be used to create simple documentation with different heading levels, text in bold and/or italics, text in lists, or documentation that includes hyperlinks.
   More information can be found at <https://en.wikipedia.org/wiki/Markdown>.

+Metadata
+  Metadata refers to data that provides information about other data.
+It often describes characteristics of the data, such as its content, quality, format, and other relevant characteristics.
+For example, the metadata of a satellite image may include information about the image's resolution, file size, coordinate reference system, and the date it was taken.

 Module
   A file containing Python definitions and statements.
 Module files have the ``.py`` file extension.